-Planning Monitoring Officer
+Planning Monitoring Officer (PMO)

-The PMO is responsible for reviewing the Applicant's compliance with the project's planning conditions and reporting back to the Planning Authority.
+1.7.13 The PMO is responsible for reviewing the Applicant's compliance with the project's planning conditions and reporting back to the Planning Authority.
 The PMO shall visit site on a monthly basis and prepare a monthly report.
 A key focus for the PMO shall be the compliance with the CEMP and protection of the environment.
 The PMO shall be an independent environmental specialist selected by the Planning Authority.

-Level of Information
+1.8 Level of Information

-The Proposed Development is at pre-consent stage and therefore no contracts have been awarded for construction work and ground investigation reports are not yet available.
+1.8.1 The Proposed Development is at pre-consent stage and therefore no contracts have been awarded for construction work and ground investigation reports are not yet available.
 Consequently, some of the information provided in this OCEMP is necessarily generic.
-Task-specific method statements incorporating the requirements of this OCEMP will be developed by the selected contractor post-consent and prior to works starting on-site.
+Task-specific method statements incorporating the requirements of this OCEMP will be developed by the selected contractors post-consent and prior to works starting on-site.

-Relevant Guidance
+1.9 Relevant Guidance

-The following guidance has been followed in the preparation of this OCEMP and the management plans contained herein:

-Pollution prevention guidance:

-- PPG 1: Understanding your environmental responsibilities good environmental practices - GPP 5: Works and maintenance in or near water - PPG 6: Working at construction and demolition sites - GPP 13 Vehicle washing and cleaning - GPP 21: Pollution incident response planning - PPG 22: Incident response dealing with spills

-Construction Industry Research and Information Association (CIRIA) guidance is recommended:
+- 1.9.1 The following guidance has been followed in the preparation of this OCEMP and the management plans contained herein: - 1.9.2 Pollution prevention guidance: - PPG 1: Understanding your environmental responsibilities good environmental practices. - GPP 5: Works and maintenance in or near water. - PPG 6: Working at construction and demolition sites. - GPP 13 Vehicle washing and cleaning. - GPP 21: Pollution incident response planning. - PPG 22: Incident response dealing with spills. - 1.9.3 Construction Industry Research and Information Association (CIRIA) guidance is recommended: - Design Manual for Scotland and Northern Ireland (2000).

-- Design Manual for Scotland and Northern Ireland (2000) - Environmental Good Practice on Site (2005) - C697: Sustainable Urban Drainage Systems Design Manual for Scotland and Northern Ireland, March (2007 and 2015) - C532: Control of water pollution from construction sites (2001) - C648: Control of water pollution from linear construction projects (2006) - Drainage of development sites a guide (X108) (2004) - Guidance on the Construction of Sustainable Drainage Systems (SUDS) (C768) (2017)

-- Site handbook for the construction of SUDS (C698) (2007) - Sustainable Drainage Systems Hydraulic, structural and water quality advice (C609) - The SuDS Manual (C753)

-Other guidance:

-- Scottish Natural Heritage (SNH) et al: Good Practice During Wind Farm Construction, 4th Edition 2024 - Forestry Commission: Forests and Water Guidelines Edition 5, 2011 - SNH: Constructed Tracks in the Scottish Uplands, 2nd Edition 2015 - SEPA: Engineering in the water environment: good practice guide.
-Sediment management First edition, June 2010 - SEPA: WAT-SG-29: Engineering in the Water Environment Good Practice Guide: Temporary Construction Methods, First edition, March 2009 - SEPA: WAT-SG-25 Engineering in the water environment: good practice guide.
-River crossings Second edition, November 2010
+- Environmental Good Practice on-site (2005). - C697: Sustainable Urban Drainage Systems Design Manual for Scotland and Northern Ireland, March (2007 and 2015). - C532: Control of water pollution from construction sites (2001). - C648: Control of water pollution from linear construction projects (2006). - Drainage of development sites a guide (X108) (2004). - Guidance on the Construction of Sustainable Drainage Systems (SUDS) (C768) (2017). - Site handbook for the construction of SUDS (C698) (2007). - Sustainable Drainage Systems Hydraulic, structural and water quality advice (C609). - The SuDS Manual (C753). - 1.9.4 Other guidance: - Scottish Natural Heritage (SNH) et al: Good Practice During Wind Farm Construction, 4th Edition 2024. - Forestry Commission: Forests and Water Guidelines Edition 5, 2011. - SNH: Constructed Tracks in the Scottish Uplands, 2nd Edition 2015. - SEPA: Engineering in the water environment: good practice guide.
+Sediment management First edition, June 2010. - SEPA: WAT-SG-29: Engineering in the Water Environment Good Practice Guide: Temporary Construction Methods, First edition, March 2009. - SEPA: WAT-SG-25 Engineering in the water environment: good practice guide.
+River crossings Second edition, November 2010.

-Construction Method Statement
+2 Construction Method Statement

-This Construction Method Statement (CMS) has been prepared to detail the methods to be used in the construction of the Proposed Development.
+2.1.1 This Construction Method Statement (CMS) has been prepared to detail the methods to be used in the construction of the Proposed Development.
 It includes details of the Proposed Development scope, structure, design strategy, programme and construction methods.

-Project Scope
+2.2 Project Scope

-The Proposed Development construction will include:

-- tree felling works; - upgrade of existing access tracks; - construction of new access tracks; - construction of temporary construction compounds; - construction of the Proposed Development substation and control building; - construction of the Scottish Power Energy Networks (SPEN) substation and control building (to connect to the electricity transmission network); - installation cables from the wind turbines to the substation; - construction of turbine foundations and associated hardstandings; - erection of wind turbines; - · opening up of borrow pits and processing of stone; - habitat enhancement work; - commissioning of all infrastructure; and - · post-construction restoration and reinstatement works.
+- 2.2.1 The Proposed Development construction will include: - tree felling works; - upgrade of existing access tracks; - construction of new access tracks; - construction of temporary construction compounds; - construction of the Proposed Development substation and control building; - construction of the Scottish & Southern Energy Networks (SSEN) substation and control building (to connect to the electricity transmission network); - installation cables from the wind turbines to the substation; - construction of turbine foundations and associated hardstandings; - erection of wind turbines; - opening up of borrow pits and processing of stone; - habitat enhancement work; - commissioning of all infrastructure; and - post-construction restoration and reinstatement works.

-Working Hours
+2.3 Working Hours